 Salida Brewers Rendezvous Campout

-Each July, a group of Brew Brothers members head to Salida for a weekend of camping, drinking, and festivities surrounding the Brewers Rendezvous beer festival.
+Each July, a group of Brew Brothers members (and friends from the Rock Hoppers) head to Salida for a weekend of camping, drinking, and festivities surrounding the Brewers Rendezvous beer festival.

 - Buy campout tickets by July 1.

 - A checklist to help you pack.